nokia/cdp-developer-ecosystem/examples/README.md

     You will need this numeric ID to use the action in a Job through the REST API.

-6. Adding a Job.
+6. Submitting a Job.
 Open the 'queueJob' example, and set the job equal to the following

     ~~~~
     var job = {